TELLING INTERNATIONAL GENEVA 'S STORY

 Swiss and British, Joelle has over twenty years of work experience in human rights and foreign policy — both in the public sector and non-governmental organizations.
 She is currently a researcher and analyst based in Geneva, Switzerland.
 Before that, she worked for Human Rights First (New York, Washington DC) and for the Alliance of Liberals and Democrats in the European Parliament (Brussels, Strasbourg).

 Stephan is currently an Academic Advisor for the Master of Advanced Studies in International and European Security at the Geneva Center for Security Policy (GCSP).
 He is also a lecturer at the University of Geneva Global Studies Institute (UNIGE/GSI).
 With a Ph.D from Sciences Po Paris, Stephan has been researching and teaching in the field of Critical Security Studies for the past fifteen years.

 Alexandre is Head of Strategic Partnerships and Communications at Interpeace.
 He is a member of the Geneva Diplomatic Club and a founding member of the Association AGIR, whose purpose is to build bridges and synergies between the “International Geneva” and the broader public in the Greater Geneva area.

-Finishing his Master’s studies in Business Innovation at the University of St. Gallen, Damien specialises in Business Engineering and Business Architecture.
+Holder of Master’s studies in Business Innovation from the University of St. Gallen, Damien specialises in Business Engineering and Business Architecture.
 With experiences in project management in multinational companies and family businesses he has gathered key expertise in entrepreneurship and strategic and operational marketing.